Geodesic complexity of homogeneous Riemannian manifolds: An upper bound for homogeneous Riemannian manifolds

 \section{An upper bound for homogeneous Riemannian manifolds}

 From this section on, we will mostly consider homogeneous Riemannian manifolds and exploit their symmetry properties.
-After deriving lower bounds for geodesic complexity in the previous section, we want to find upper bounds in the present section.
-Given a Riemannian manifold $(M,g)$, we let $\Isom(M):= \Isom(M,g)$ denote its group of isometries.
+Given a Riemannian manifold $(M,g)$, we let $\Isom(M):= \Isom(M,g)$ denote its group of isometries and consider it as a subspace of $C^0(M,M)$ with the compact-open topology.
 We recall that $(M,g)$ is called \emph{homogeneous} if $\Isom(M)$ acts transitively on $M$.
-Note that any homogeneous Riemannian manifold is necessarily complete.
+Note that every homogeneous Riemannian manifold is necessarily complete, see \cite[Theorem IV.4.5]{KobaNomizu}.